akshaygogate1995/Azure_Study/README.md

 Few Commands -

 1. Get-AzNetworkInterface   ---> Will list all network Cards (Get-AzNetworkInterface | select Name)

+IMP - Service Endpoints are used to connect your virtual machines to platform as a service-based services in Azure.

+Why use a service Endpoint?

+1. Improved security for your azure service resources.
+Vnet's private address space can be overlapping, and so it cannot be used to uniquely identify traffic originating from your VNET.
+Service Endpoint provides the ability to secure Azure service resources to your virtual network by extending VNET identity to the service.
+Once service endpoints are enabled in your vnet, you can secure azure service resources to your vnet by adding a vnet rule to the resources.

+2. Optimal routing.

+3. Internal traffic routing.

+4. Simple to setup.